-Prerequisite: EDUC 694

-This seminar will expose participants to a range of interesting topics across the disciplines.
+Prerequisite: EDUC 694 This seminar will expose participants to a range of interesting topics across the disciplines.
 Sessions will be offered primarily by guest experts who will share their passion for their topics and give participants learning opportunities similar to those they should be providing their own elementary school students.

-ELEM 694/Internship I

-3 cr.
+ELEM 694/Introduction to Teaching and Planning 3 cr.

-Prerequisites: Completion of required core courses; consultation and approval of program coordinator The Internship I experience will revolve around observation and limited teaching in a school classroom two full days a week for eight weeks under the guidance of a college supervisor.
+Prerequisites: Completion of required core courses; consultation and approval of program coordinator Introduction to Teaching and Planning will revolve around observation and limited teaching in a school classroom two full days a week for eight weeks under the guidance of a college supervisor.
 It will include weekly seminar meetings for one month prior to the classroom experience and a concluding seminar.
-Topics discussed include aims and objectives of educational programs, lesson and unit planning, methods of teaching and styles of learning, school curriculum, classroom management, and assessment of student progress.
-ELEM 695/Internship II 4-8 cr.

-Prerequisite: Successful completion of Internship I The Internship II experience will be a full semester.
+Topics discussed include aims and objectives of 267941 001-099 r1.indd 73 24/07/19 6:35 pm educational programs, lesson and unit planning, methods of teaching and styles of learning, school curriculum, classroom management, and assessment of student progress.
+ELEM 695/Internship II 4-8 cr Prerequisite: Successful completion of ELEM 694 Introduction to Teaching and Planning The Internship II experience will be a full semester.
 The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of full-time classroom teaching.
 Each intern will be supervised by college supervisors and a cooperating teacher(s).
 ELEM 696/Culminating Seminar in Elementary Education 3 cr.
-Prerequisites: Consultation and approval of the program coordinator Must be taken either (a) during the semester in which the student is registered to take the comprehensive examination; or (b) no more than one semester prior to the anticipated registration for the comprehensive Designed to be the culminating seminar for all students in the MEd program.
+Prerequisites: Consultation and approval of the program coordinator Must be taken either (a) during the semester in which the student is registered to take the comprehensive examination; or (b) no more than one semester prior to the anticipated registration for the comprehensive examination.
+Designed to be the culminating seminar for all students in the MEd program.
 The course requires students to articulate, demonstrate, and utilize the knowledge, skills, and dispositions indicative of the integration of previous graduate course work.
-Leadership and advocacy projects such as professional publications, curriculum audits, and other professional contributions are mandatory for successful completion of this course.
-ELEM 697/Independent Study in Elementary Education Prerequisite: EDFN 500, 520, or 521 3 cr.

-An in-depth study of a topic within the discipline of elementary education involving supervised reading, research, and regular conferences with the faculty adviser.
+Leadership and advocacy projects such as professional publications, curriculum audits, and other professional contributions are mandatory for successful completion of this course ELEM 697/Independent Study in Elementary Education 3 of Prerequisite: EDFN 500, 520, or 521 An in-depth study of a topic within the discipline of elementary education involving supervised reading, research, and regular conferences with the faculty adviser.
 Open only to students matriculated in the elementary education programs.

-ELEM 698/Department Project in Education
+ELEM 698/Department Project in Education 3 cr.

-3 cr.

 Prerequisite: EDFN 508 A critical independent study of an aspect of education of interest to the student that is explored under faculty guidance.
 Open only to students matriculated in the elementary education programs.
 ELEM 699/Thesis/Creative Project in Education 6 cr.

-Prerequisite: EDFN 508

-An original research or creative study under the guidance of a thesis committee.
+Prerequisite: EDFN 508 An original research or creative study under the guidance of a thesis committee.
 Open only to students matriculated in the elementary education programs.

-ELEM 700/Comprehensive Examination: Elementary Education

-Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
+ELEM 700/Comprehensive Examination: Elementary Education Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See page 17 for comprehensive examination requirements.

-252943 001-092 r4.indd 69 8/1/18 9:46 PM

-EPSY 513/Psychology of Learning

-3 cr.

-The psychology of learning is designed to review, analyze, and apply psychological principles as they apply to learning, teaching and educational environments at the secondary school level.
+EPSY 513/Psychology of Learning The psychology of learning is designed to review, analyze, and apply psychological principles as they apply to learning, teaching and educational environments at the secondary school level.
 The course content integrates cognitive, social, physical, and emotional development of learners with a focus on middle and high school settings.
 Through readings, interactive course assignments and class discussion, students will develop a deeper understanding of such elements as information processing, problem solving, motivation, and creation of positive classroom environments.

-EPSY 520/Human Growth and Development
+EPSY 520/Human Growth and Development 3 cr.

-3 cr.